ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 ### Slow Connections

-Slow connections may be a result of low bandwith internet connections, high traffic load on the web server or similar bootlenecks in the network infrastructure.
+Slow connections may be a result of low bandwidth internet connections, high traffic load on the web server or similar bottlenecks in the network infrastructure.
 This usually results in decreased responsiveness on the client side.
 In extreme cases server timeouts may lead to data loss.
 But depending on the scenario already a higher response time can be a severe issue for the users, e.g. during an online exam.

 ### Long Offline Time Periods

 In some cases users would like to be able to use some features of the system even if they are offline for a longer time period.
 E.g. when they go on vacation to a place where they do not have access to internet connectivity or during a trip in a train or on a plane.
 ILIAS offers some solutions like the SCORM offline player or the HTML export of learning modules.
-Both these solutions currently suffer from differenty technical (using outdated web techniques) or usability issues (lack of progress synchronisation).
+Both these solutions currently suffer from differently technical (using outdated web techniques) or usability issues (lack of progress synchronisation).

 ## Scenarios